blessing-sanusi/microhack-doc/docs/workshop/Challenge-4-and-5/index.md

 ---

+## Challenge 4: Changing the Logo in the App

+In this challenge, you’ll start by customizing the look and feel of your application by changing the app logo.
+This task introduces you to the basics of working with the app's front-end code.

-## Challenge 4: Create Plugins for Chat
+## Challenge 5: Create Plugins for Chat

 In this part, you’ll work in a notebook to explore how plugins are created.
 There are **three key functions** in the `ChatWithYourDataPlugin` that power different types of chat behavior: